RootOne Grants - FAQs

 What AMHSI programs are eligible for RootOne?

-All 2023 summer programs are eligible for RootOne: AMHSI Explore Israel, AMHSI Classic, AMHSI Entrepreneurship, and AMHSI Roots Israel.
-Different programs become eligible every year so be sure to check if a program is eligible when applying.
+All 2024 summer programs are eligible for RootOne: AMHSI Explore Israel, AMHSI Classic, AMHSI Entrepreneurship, and AMHSI Roots Israel.

 What is the Difference between RootOne and Dream Israel?